 In alignment with Fee for Service Medicaid, Security Health Plan will require electronic visit verification (EVV) for all claims for personal care worker services with a “soft launch” effective date of November 2, 2020.
-A “hard launch” effective date has not been established at this time.
+On November 9, 2021 DHS announced they are removing the “hard launch” effective date of January 1, 2022.
+A new “hard launch” effective date has not been established at this time.

 Security Health Plan will require EVV for both personal care worker and live-in personal care workers.
 Policy related to prior authorization or service authorization of personal care or supportive home care services is not changing; EVV does not replace prior authorization or service authorization.

 EVV is a system that uses technology to verify that authorized services were provided.
 Through EVV, a worker providing personal care services or supportive home care services sends visit data to an EVV vendor at the beginning and end of each visit using methods such as a mobile application, landline, or fixed device.